mariam1606/ai-ecommerce/README.md

 ---------------------------------------------------
 Database:

-PostgreSQL is used to store users, products, categories, carts, orders, and product interactions.
+postgreSQL is used to store users, products, categories, carts, orders, and product interactions.
 ---------------------------------------------------
 Project: